Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Calibrated Inference

 First, it could be that distributional uncertainty is very large.
 If distributional uncertainty is much larger than sampling uncertainty, conventional (unadjusted) confidence intervals are of limited value.
 Similar points have been made in different parts of the literature.
 For example, \citet{meng2018statistical} argues that as the sample size grows, data quality becomes more important than data quantity and that standard confidence intervals have to be inflated to account for issues of data quality.
 In this vein, distributional confidence intervals can be used as a warning signal that we might be in a regime where data quality issues are more pressing than sampling uncertainty.

 Secondly, it could be that the assumptions are violated (that means $\theta^k \neq \theta^{k'}$ for some $k,k'$).
 If the assumptions are grossly violated, inference will be more conservative.
+This is further detailed in the Appendix, Section \ref{sec:altway}.
 If the assumptions are correct, inference will be more precise.
 In other words, the precision of calibrated inference depends on whether Assumption~\ref{ass:agreement} is satisfied or not.

 If the number of estimators $K$ is very small, then there is an inferential price to pay for estimating distributional uncertainty in terms of power.
 This is reflected in the degrees of freedom of the $t$-distribution.